4l0NZ0/to-do-list/README.md

 ## Features
--Add new tasks
+- Add new tasks
--Edit task titles
+- Edit task titles
--Delete tasks
+- Delete tasks
--Mark tasks as completed
+- Mark tasks as completed
--Real-time updates in the frontend
+- Real-time updates in the frontend
--Error handling and success messages
+- Error handling and success messages
--Modal for editing tasks
+- Modal for editing tasks
--Responsive UI with TailwindCSS
+- Responsive UI with TailwindCSS